isene/hyperlist.vim/README.md

 indentation) will be numbered accordingly (such as 1.2.7, 1.2.8, etc.).

 ### Presentation mode
-As a sort of presentation mode, you can traverse a WOIM list by using "g DOWN" or "g UP" to view only the current line and its ancestors.
+As a sort of presentation mode, you can traverse a HyperList by using "g DOWN" or "g UP" to view only the current line and its ancestors.
 An alternative is \DOWN and \UP to open more levels down.

+### Highlighting
+To highlight the current part of a HyperList (the current item and all its children), press \h.
+This will uncollapse the whole HyperList and dim the whole HyperList except the current item and its children.
+To remove the highlighting, simply press \h again (the fold level is restored).

 ### Jumping to references
 Use "gr" (without the quotation marks, signifies "Goto Ref") or simply